Just wait til I get my house on you!

 What is a Rent with Option to Buy?

-The process works similarly to a car lease: you (the renter) pay a certain amount each month to live in the house, and at the end of a set period -- generally a year -- you have the option to buy the house.
+First, you and the homeowner sign a contract stating how much the final sales price of the home will be after the rental period ends.
+The process works similarly to a car lease: you (the renter) pay a certain amount each month to live in the house, and at the end of a set period --generally a year -- you have the option to buy the house.
 Each month of rent you pay is income for the seller, while a portion of it goes toward a down payment to eventually buy the home.

 What if you change your mind and don't want to purchase the property?